Hansmu/nodejs/README.md

 `express-validator` can be used for validation. `validationResult`, that's imported, can be used to access the validation errors.
 You add the checks as middleware to the router endpoint.
 Async validation can be used by returning a promise.

+If you use `next()` with an error, then the error will go to an error handling middleware.
+It's a middleware with 4 arguments.
+If you have several, then the first come, first served model applies to them as well.
+If you throw an error outside a promise, then you don't have to use `next()`, if inside, then you do in order for the error to reach the error handling middleware.